xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part2-hybrid-acl.md

 title: 'Security ACL on NCS5500 (Part2): Hybrid ACL'
 author: Nicolas Fevrier
 excerpt: >-
   Second part on the NCS5500 Access-lists.
-This time, we focus on the Hybrib ACL.
+This time, we focus on the Hybrid ACL.
 position: top
 tags: